pfroud/ucsc-class-info-bot/README.md

 The functions [`is_next_p_indented()`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/db_extra.py#L37-L56) and [`in_indented_paragraph()`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/db_extra.py#L59-L67) check for this case and additional logic compensates.

-####  ~~Literature department~~
+####  Literature department

-&rarr; The Registrar changed this.
+&rarr; The Registrar website has fixed  this.
 It seems all sub-departments have been combined into the Literature department.
 You can see what the Literature page used to look like [here](http://web.archive.org/web/20160521192216/http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/lit.html).

 ~~Second, the [Literature](http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/lit.html) department contains courses from multiple department codes.
 For example, Creative Writing (LTCR) and and Latin Literature (LTIN) classes are both under [`lit.html`](http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/lit.html).~~